fenago/python-networking-sysadmins/scripting/lab_guides/Lab_6.md

 Please check your current working directory.
 You will find the `sample.txt.aes` encrypted file in it.

-In this example, we\'ve already mentioned the buffer size and password.
-Next, we mentioned our filename that will be encrypted.
-In `encryptStream`, we mentioned `fIn`, which is our file to encrypt, and `fOut`, which is our filename after encryption.
-We\'ve stored our encrypted file as `sample.txt.aes`.

 Now, we will decrypt the `sample.txt.aes` file to get the content of the file.
 Create a script called `file_decrypt.py` and write the following content in it: